 Unfortunately, just having a Will won't automatically prevent a prolonged and painful probate process.
 Wills are challenged all the time.
 To be sure your Will is protected as much as possible against challenges, especially if your estate is large, you should consult with a qualified attorney who is mindful of New York laws and procedures governing estates.
 There are many issues that can be raised regarding the validity of a Will such as lack of testamentary capacity, undue influence and improper execution or signing of the Will.

 As a wills and probate attorney based in New York City, I have 30 years of experience in both preparing Wills and estate plans for clients and representing clients in probate proceedings in the Surrogate's Courts throughout New York State.
 I have successfully helped clients with the probate of Wills, litigating Will contests and with administering estates.

 I graduated in the top 10% of my class at The New England School of Law in Boston and served on the “Law Review.”
 My major accomplishments include my own law practice and serving on the staff of a NYC Councilperson and a NYS Assemblyman.
 My practice prides itself on personal attention to client needs.

-Please come in to my office for a free consultation and meet with me to discuss your options.
+Please come in to my office for a free consultation with a New York City wills and probate attorney and meet with me to discuss your options.
 To contact my office located in Manhattan call (212) 355-2575 or e-mail